 Such standardization would help to aggregate the patient data in one system, so it can be used to track and improve the quality of public health.
-Using a unified system across all healthcare facilities could significantly reduce the number of duplicate records.
+Using a unified system across all healthcare facilities could significantly reduce the number of duplicate hospital reports and records.

 #3 Utilize Biometric Technology

-You can have thousands of similar names and addresses but biometric data such as iris scan or fingerprint is solely individual.
-Moreover, people may change their demographic information but it is literally impossible to change the biometric information.
-Using biometrics-based solutions available on the market or developing a custom one can significantly reduce the number of identification mistakes.
+You can have thousands of similar names and addresses, but biometric data such as an iris scan or fingerprint is solely individual.
+Moreover, people may change their demographic information, but it is literally impossible to change the biometric information.
+Using biometrics-based solutions available on the market or developing a custom one can significantly improve the reliability of the medical records.

 A biometric system compares a captured biometric template with a biometric template in the system.
 After conducting a comparison, it simply accepts or rejects the submitted claim of identity.
 Biometrics is a step into a new era of identity and access management, however, it still requires backend patient record matching.
 So hospitals also need to have a high-quality record-matching technology that collects, stores, and retrieves when needed the data of a particular patient.

-As you see, one of the solutions is to educate your employees, so that the creation of new duplicates can be avoided.
+As you see, one of the solutions is to educate your employees so that the creation of new duplicates can be avoided.
 However, the best way to prevent duplicate records and improve patient data integrity is to use the power of modern technology.
-Combining biometrics with a record matching technology can help hospitals overcome such challenges as the absence of data standardization, lack of information, and human mistake.
+Combining biometrics with a record matching technology can help hospitals overcome such challenges as the absence of data standardization, lack of information, and human mistakes.

 Langate focused on a better matching system and data normalization.
 From this point on, all the typos are reported immediately to the responsible party, and data is analyzed automatically for better matching.

 The significant decrease in the amount of time needed to manually maintain patients records was one of the main achievements of this project.
-Moreover, Langate usefully delivered the healthcare app development services, no additional training for the employees was required.
+Moreover, Langate usefully delivered the healthcare app development services, and no additional training for the employees was required.
 So now hospitals personal can focus on what really matters, and the technology takes care of everything else.